ProbioSlim Review: Will Probiotics Help You Lose Weight?

 LactoSpore is included at a much lower dose, and the "Super Fruit" blend dosages are comically low.

-The dose of each "Super Fruit" ingredient is 100 micrograms (mcg).
 According to the USDA, one single grape has a dose of 4.9 grams (g), which equals 4,900,000 mcg.

 This means that one single grape has a dose 49,000 times higher than the "Super Fruit" ingredients in ProbioSlim gummies.

-Apple cider vinegar (ACV) is included at a dose of 500 mg.
-As we documented in our review of keto gummies, the effective dose of ACV for weight loss appears to be around 15,000 mg according to clinical studies, or 30x the amount in this supplement.
+As we documented in our keto gummies review article, the effective dose of ACV for weight loss appears to be around 15,000 mg according to clinical studies, or 30x the amount in this supplement.

 ProbioSlim Apple Cider Vinegar Gummies contain more questionable additive ingredients than the capsule formulation.